frctl/fractal.build/docs/guide/04-core-concepts/06-naming.md

 ---
-label: Naming & Referencing
+label: Naming & referencing
-title: Naming & Referencing
+title: Naming & referencing
 ---

 Fractal is a flat-file system, and makes use of some simple file and folder naming conventions to help it parse the file system and generate the underlying data model.